oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

 ```

 > __NOTE:__
-> Follow [these instructions](https://auth0.com/docs/secure/tokens/access-tokens/get-management-api-access-tokens-for-testing) to get an access token for the Auth0 Management API, which can be used for testing the server API.
+> You can also follow [these instructions](https://auth0.com/docs/secure/tokens/access-tokens/get-management-api-access-tokens-for-testing) for creating a test access token.

 ### Add Auth0 Login to the React client